RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 ansible-galaxy init roles/nginx-config
 ```

 :boom: First we'll create a handler for restarting the Nginx service in case of configuration changes.
-Define the handler in the file *$WORK_DIR/roles/nginx-config/handlers/main.yml* with the following content:
+Define the handler in the file *$WORK_DIR/roles/nginx-config/handlers/main.yml* by replacing the content in the file with:

 ```
 ---